Is Eyelid Stitches Removal Painful?

 It can help to choose a clinic with experienced Eyelid and Facial Rejuvenation Surgeons for the best Blepharoplasty Surgery outcomes.

 Our Melbourne team of eyelid lift surgeons are amongst the most respected and highly experienced Surgeons in Australia.
-Our Team includes Dr Rohit Kumar & Dr Richard Sackelariou in Melbourne & Sydney and Dr Patrick Briggs in Melbourne & Perth
+Our Team includes Dr Rohit Kumar and Dr Richard Sackelariou in Melbourne and Sydney and Dr Patrick Briggs in Melbourne.

 Please contact a Patient Care Team at Coco Ruby Plastic Surgery today to book your consultation.